The SegmentOS logo, featuring 'Segment' in black text and 'OS' in a vibrant color gradient.

 Frequently Asked Questions (FAQ)

-How many people do I need to survey to validate my idea?
+How many people do I need to survey?

 Don’t find the answer?
 We can help.